-Systematic study of consumer motivation and well-being started with Jeremy Bentham, who still sits in University College London, and is reputed to still be the life of any party of economists that he joins.
-In Introduction to the Principles of Morals and Legislation, published in 1789, Bentham laid out the concepts of consumers driven by self-interest to increase pleasure and reduce pain: "My notion of man is that ... he aims at happiness ... in every thing he does."
+Systematic study of consumer motivation and well-being started with Jeremy Bentham, who still sits, stuffed, in University College London, and to this day is reputed to be the life of any party of economists that he joins.
+In Introduction to the Principles of Morals and Legislation, published in 1789, Bentham laid out the concept of consumers driven by self-interest to increase pleasure and reduce pain: "My notion of man is that ... he aims at happiness ... in every thing he does."
 Bentham and his successors explored the economic implications and moral content of utilitarianism, but despite their quantitative rhetoric, they were not much concerned with the actual measurement of happiness.
 It is not that they considered utility unmeasurable.
-Quite the opposite: utility existed, by introspection, but its practical measurement was not needed for drawing out the broad principles of utilitarianism.
+Quite the opposite: by introspection utility existed, and its practical measurement was not needed for drawing out the broad principles of utilitarianism.
 Choice was viewed as an automatic consequence of self-interest, not as behavior that could put utilitarianism to test.
 Pursuit of happiness explained everything, and predicted nothing.
 A comment by Frank Taussig (1912), at the end of the classical era, summarizes nicely the utilitarian attitude:

 "An article can have no value unless it has utility.
 No one will give anything for an article unless it yield him satisfaction.
 Doubtless people are sometimes foolish, and buy things, as children do, to please a moment's fancy; but at least they think at the moment that there is a wish to be gratified.
 Doubtless, too, people often buy things which, though yielding pleasure for the moment, or postponing pain, are in the end harmful.
 But here ... we must accept the consumer as the final judge.
-The fact that he is willing to give up something in order to procure an article proves once for all that for him it has utility, - it fills a want."
+The fact that he is willing to give up something in order to procure an article proves once for all that for him it has utility - it fills a want."

-While the writings of the utilitarians do not focus on the measurement of well-being, they do provide insight into what one is trying to measure, and the reach of utilitarianism.
+The writings of the utilitarians provide insight into the nature and dimensions of well-being, and the problem of its measurement.
 Bentham thought about the pursuit of happiness in ways that did not fit into the later neoclassical synthesis, but which resonate with contemporary behavioral studies.
 Bentham's utility was attached to the experience or sensation that objects and actions produced, their pleasure-increasing or pain-reducing effect.
 Later, utility became identified with a state of being, with the consequences of actions rather than the processes producing these consequences.
 The behavioral revaluation supports the earlier view that attaches utility to process rather than to consequence.
 Bentham almost always distinguished increased pleasure and reduced pain as two distinct sources of happiness.
-Perhaps this was just his disposition to say anything worth saying more than once, or perhaps he recognized that people respond differently to perceived gains and losses from a current reference point.
+This may just have been his penchant to say anything worth saying more than once, but perhaps he recognized that people respond differently to perceived gains and losses, a view supported by contemporary brain science.

 Bentham laid out four critical dimensions that determine the utility of an experience: intensity, duration, certainty or uncertainty, and propinquity or remoteness.
-Clearly, Bentham's first two dimensions anticipated the utility of an episode as an integral of intensities over some duration, although formalization of that idea would not come until

-Edgeworth a century later.
+Clearly, Bentham's first two dimensions anticipated the utility of an episode as an integral of intensities over some time interval, although formalization of that idea would not come until Francis Edgeworth a century later.
 The third dimension anticipated a utility theory for risky prospects, and the fourth, intertemporal preferences and discounting.

-Elements that are clearly present in classical economics are allowances for reciprocity and altruism in the determination of happiness.
-Bentham (1776) observed:
+Also clearly present in classical economics are allowances for reciprocity and altruism in the determination of happiness.
+Bentham (1789) stressed the role of reciprocity: